Avcx/TechDegree-Project-4-OOP-Game-Show-App/README.md

 # TechDegree Project 4 OOP Game Show App

- <p>This a interactive game that has the player guessing a phrases from a preselected list.
-The list contains 9 different phrases and a random one is
+ <p>This is a fun, interactive game that has the player taking a crack at guessing the secret phrases.
+All the phrases are popular english idioms or proverbs that most people should be able to guess.</p>

- seleected at the beginning of each game.
-The game has logic that prevents the same phrase from showing up two times in a row.</p>
+ ---

+<h2>Game Features:</h2>
  <ul>
-    <li></li>
+    <li>9 different phrases</li>
+    <li>Keyboard functionality</li>
+    <li>Clickable on screen keyboard</li>
  </ul>

+ ---

+ <h2>Additonal information:</h2>

+ <p>The game choses a random phrase at the beginning of each game.
+It makes sure that the same phrase doesn't get chosen two times in a row.
+The keyboard functionality of the game also checks to make sure the only keys detected are actual letters.
+Additionally, it checks to make sure the game is in play before it starts accepting input.</p>

+ ---

+<h2>Template Changes:</h2>

+ <p></p>